Logistics and Transportation in Mozambique, Port

 - Nampula International Airport.

-Beira-Lobito Corridor
+Beira-Lobito Transport Corridor

-Beira-Lobito corridor (Angola
+Beira-Lobito Transport Corridor (Angola

 - 3,523 kilometres, Trans-African Highway 9